 This online appendix includes additional detailed documentation related to the research presented in the publications cited below.
 This information is provided to facilitate close examination of the methodology of the research e.g. with the aim of conducting a similar study, as well as to allow other researchers to analyse the dataset produced.
 If you have found this page some other way than by reading one of the publications cited below, you may wish to consider reading one of those presentations of the research before returning here.

 Feel free to contact Travis West at the email provided in the publications if you have any questions about this documentation.

 West, Travis J. Making Mappings: Examining the Design Process with Libmapper and the T-Stick.
 2020.
 MA Thesis.
 McGill University, Canada.

 West, Travis J., Baptiste Caramiaux, Marcelo M. Wanderley.
 "Making Mappings: Examining the Design Process."
 2020.
-In Proceedings of the International Conference on New Musical Instruments.
+In Proceedings of the International Conference on New Interfaces for Musical Expression.

 Participants were asked to rate their familiarity with a handful of subjects, using a five point scale from "not familiar at all" to "very familiar", and to estimate how many years of experience they had in each of these subjects:

 - using gestural interfaces with sound synthesizers/effects